SOUMYADEEPDEY1217/The-Last-Minute-Life-Saver-LS/README.md

 ### A. Core Task Resolution Workflow (End-to-End)

-The diagram below details how a user interacts with the system, from experiencing deadline anxiety to saving completed plans in Google Workspace.
+The diagram below details how a user interacts with the system, from experiencing deadline anxiety to generating sprint plans.

 ```mermaid
 sequenceDiagram